Foam vs Hybrid Mattress: Which Mattress Type Should You Choose? (2024)

 • Latex foam, which can be natural or synthetic, provides a responsive feel and better temperature regulation than other types of foam due to its open cell structure.
 This type of foam is long-lasting and can be more expensive than other foams, but it’s often worth the investment.

-Some foam mattresses also include extra cooling features to prevent heat trapping and ensure a comfortable night’s sleep.
-For example, Octave Vista, our pick for best cooling mattress, comes with a cooling nanofibre cover, copper-infused memory foam treated with phase-change material for temperature balance, and multi-zone support foam with breathable air channels.
+Some foam mattresses also include extra cooling features to prevent heat trapping and ensure a comfortable, more refreshing night’s sleep.
+For example, Octave Vista, our pick for best cooling mattress, comes with a cooling nanofibre cover to pull sweat away from your body, copper-infused memory foam treated with phase-change material for temperature balance that adapts to temperature fluctuations, and multi-zone support foam with breathable air channels for air circulation.

 Foam Mattress Pros & Cons